 The Sub-contractor must maintain the Service Levels for at least three (3) years from Acceptance Date or such other period as agreed between the Parties.

-The Sub-contractor acknowledges that a failure to comply with the Service Level is a breach of this Agreement for the purposes of clause 17.1 and may trigger the imposition of additional obligations on the Sub-contractor at the University of Melbourne’s reasonable discretion .
+The Sub-contractor acknowledges that a failure to comply with the Service Level is a breach of this Agreement for the purposes of clause 17.1 and may trigger the imposition of additional obligations on the Sub-contractor at the University of Melbourne’s reasonable discretion in order for the Sub-contractor to comply with the relevant Service Level.

 6. PAYMENTS FOR NeCTAR SUB-PROJECT